Lois Aileen Bey: Career

 Bey faced much discrimination as a female engineer.
-Many companies showed resistance towards hiring a woman as an engineer.
+Many companies showed resistance to hiring a woman as an engineer.
 Once she was hired, she had to leave a job due to the inequitable treatment she endured from her supervisor.
 She faced many of the same obstacles at two other companies.

 Bey began her career doing hands-on research in lab work.
 She gained experience with large industrial chemical equipment.
 Her job titles ranged from lab technician to assistant engineer.

 She started her career at Edwal Laboratories, and moved on to Underwriters Laboratories and the Armour Research Institute (now IIT Research Institute).
 In 1956, Bey became a sales engineer for F.M.
 De Beers, Assoc. where she sold and troubleshooted equipment.

 In 1960, Bey started working at Baxter Laboratories, during which she earned a master's degree in Library and Information Science.
 She combined both her degrees toward a career as an information specialist in the chemical research & development departments.
 In 1993, Bey retired from Stepan Chemical Company.

 After retirement.
 She was also an active member of the American Institute of Chemical Engineers and the American Society of Information Science.

 Awards

 In September 2001, Dr. Ahmed Zewail, 1999 Nobel Laureate in Chemistry, gave the Ralph Peck Memorial Lecture, to celebrate IIT's century of excellence in chemical engineering education and research.
-During this lecture, the chairman of the department, named Dr. Hamid Arastoopour, presented Lois Bey with the IIT Distinguished Alumni Award.
+During this lecture, the chairman of the department, Dr. Hamid Arastoopour, presented Lois Bey with the IIT Distinguished Alumni Award.
 It had a memorial plaque that read: "In recognition of her pioneering role as the first female graduate in chemical engineering at IIT, her commitment, and her contribution to the chemical engineering profession."

 Societies

-Bey is a life member of the Society of Women Engineers.
+Bey is a life member of the Society of Women Engineers having joined the Society in 1953.
+SWE endowed the Lois Aileen Bey Memorial Scholarship in 2017, which is open to U.S. citizens entering their freshman year of undergraduate studies in chemical engineering.

 She was also a member of the American Institute of Chemical Engineers and the American Society of Information Science.
 Patricia Brown, one of the past presidents of SWE, acknowledged Bey as a pioneer for all women engineers.